fifthbeatleart/BeatlesSquares/README.md

 ## Beatles squares

-A Beatles square is a 4x4 table filled with members of The Beatles such that each row and each column contains all four members.
+A Beatles square is a 4x4 table filled with members of The Beatles such that each row and each column is The Beatles, i.e. it contains all the four members.

 **Example of a Beatles square:**